SYNOPSIS

 Branches occurring in only a subset of the analyzed masters are not correctly resolved; instead, an entirely disjoint history will be created containing the branch revisions and all parents back to the root.

-Unless there an explicit expand directive in the CVS master, this program does the equivalent of cvs -kb when checking out masters, not performing any $-keyword expansion at all.
-This differs from CVS’s default behavior om checkoutbut has the advantage that binary files will never be clobbered.
+This program does the equivalent of cvs -kb when checking out masters, not performing any $-keyword expansion at all.
+This differs from CVS’s default behavior on checkout but has the advantage that binary files will never be clobbered.
 It has the disadvantage that the data in $-headers is not reliable; at best you’ll get the unexpanded version of the $-cookie, at worst you might get the committer/timestamp information for when the master was originally checked in, rather than when it was last checked out.
 It’s good practice to remove all dollar cookies as part of post-conversion cleanup.

 CVS vendor branches are a source of trouble, and this program will ship a warning when it sees them.
 Sufficiently strange combinations of imports and local modifications will translate badly, producing incorrect content on master and elsewhere.
 Some of these problems can be prevented by ensuring that the last (latest) commit in your repository is on trunk, rather than a branch.